searchivarius/BlogCode/README.md

    Is division slower than multiplication?
    There are 3 makefiles in TestMath.
 Two should to be used with GNU C++ (they only differ in the optimization flag), another with the Intel C++ compiler.

+    To build with g++ on x86 platform type:

+    make -f Makefile.gcc_x86

-    To build with g++ type:
+    To build with g++ on platform other than x86 type:

-    make -f Makefile.gcc
+    make -f Makefile.gcc_other

     There is also a makefile for the Intel compiler.
 To better understand benchmark results, please, read my blog entry.
 This should be important: